AndrewBoessen/neural-game-engine/README.md

 ![neural game engine](./assets/architecture.png)

-_Interactive Game Engine.
+*Interactive Game Engine.
 An RL agent is used to create a dataset consisting of observation, action pairs.
-The observations are encoded into states with the VAE encoder $E$.
-The sequential model (ST-Transformer) takes the encoded state, action pairs and predicts the next state $s_{t+1}$.
-The state to be predicted, initially represented as a mask token,
-$\text{[MASK]}$, is iteratively generated in a non-auto-regressive manner with MaskGIT and bidirectional attention.
-Predicted states are projected to pixel space with the VAE decoder
+The observations are encoded into states with the VAE encoder E. The sequential model (ST-Transformer) takes the encoded state, action pairs and predicts the next state s_t+1.
+The state to be predicted, initially represented as a mask token, \[MASK\], is iteratively generated in a non-auto regressive manner with MaskGIT and bidirectional attention.
+Predicted states are projected to pixel space with the VAE decoder D.*
-$D$._

 ### Data Collection (RL Agent)